-A PhD study will give me the opportunity to gain deep knowledge about the topic I am interested in while also hone my skills and abilities to do independent research of this scale.
-It is challenging yet rewarding endeavour.
+A PhD study gives me the opportunity to acquire deep knowledge about the topic I am interested in while also hone my skills and abilities to do independent research of this scale.
+It is a challenging yet rewarding endeavour.

 What makes me passionate about my subject?

-Intellectual property is a fascinating area that take center stage on many varies modern issues and its closely involved with many aspects of our modern life.
-Intellectual property completely falls outside the realm of scarcity, since it deals with intangible assets such as information, yet its impact and economic value cannot be overstated.
+Intellectual Property is a fascinating area that takes centre stage on many various modern issues and it is closely involved with many aspects of our modern life.
+Intellectual Property completely falls outside the realm of scarcity, since it deals with intangible assets such as information, yet its impact and economic value cannot be overstated.

 What are my plans once I have completed my PhD?